-The purpose of this course is to provide an understanding of the concept of healthy aging.
-Major topics include current biological theories of aging, physical factors, prevalent diseases and health strategies, Baltimore Longitudinal Study of Aging, psychological factors, social factors, long-term care, and the nature of healthy aging.
+The purpose of this course is to provide an understanding of the concepts of aging and long-term care.
+Major topics include, current biological theories of aging, physical factors, prevalent diseases and health strategies, Baltimore Longitudinal Study of Aging, psychological factors, social factors, long-term care, and the nature of healthy aging.